-Sometimes, though, a divorce, default on a note by a co-signer, identity theft, or a similar event in their history could cause a bank to shy away from making a loan although the buyer is otherwise creditworthy.
+Sometimes, though, a divorce, default on a note by a co-signer, identity theft, or a similar event in a buyer's credit history could cause a bank to shy away from making a loan although the buyer is otherwise creditworthy.
 It still might be worth taking on the risk for you to carry the note.
 You always have the protection of a mortgage against the property if the buyer defaults.

 The lien granted to you in the deed of trust securing the note can be foreclosed if the buyer defaults on payment.
 You ultimately can get the property back in this situation.

 There are, however, a number of complicated legal steps involved in foreclosure that you must be prepared to take.
 The expense of a foreclosure is a factor to consider before you agree to carry the note.
 Your cost incurred in the foreclosure procedure are added to the balance due on the note.